Phantom Thief Jeanne

 Phantom Thief Jeanne (神風怪盗ジャンヌ, Kamikaze Kaitō Jannu) is a Japanese manga series written and illustrated by Arina Tanemura.
-The story is about the adventures of a high school girl, Maron Kusakabe, who is the reincarnation of Joan of Arc (Jeanne d'Arc) and transforms into a phantom thief magical girl to collect the scattered pieces of God's power, which are also coveted by demons hiding in beautiful art works.
+The story is about the adventures of a high school girl, Maron Kusakabe, who is the reincarnation of Joan of Arc (Jeanne d'Arc) and transforms into a phantom thief magical girl to collect the scattered pieces of God's power, which are also coveted by demons hiding in beautiful artwork.

 The manga was published by Shueisha in Ribon between February 1998 and July 2000.
 The individual chapters were collected and published in seven tankōbon volumes.
 It was formerly licensed for English-language publication by CMX and is now licensed by Viz Media.
-The series was adapted by Toei Animation as a 44-episode anime television series that was broadcast on TV Asahi from February 1999 to January 2000.
+The series was adapted by Toei Animation as a 44-episode anime television series titled in English as Jeanne, The Kamikaze Thief that was broadcast on TV Asahi from February 1999 to January 2000.
 The manga was reissued by Shueisha in 2007, with all chapters fitting into only 6 volumes, instead of the original 7; all volumes had new covers.